 Transcript

-Eric Crittenden: When I look at all the different economic environments that I think are plausible and likely, it's the Bridgewater approach.
-You can bracket them up into four quadrants, you got growth, high or low, and you've got inflation, high or low, and it's like a 2x2.
-No matter what happens, you're going to be able to fit the market environment that you experienced somewhere in that 2x2.
-It could be the recent-- from 2009 to current, you've had really high growth and low inflation, and that's the best-case scenario for stocks and it's a pretty good scenario for bonds, which is why people are invested in stocks and bonds and not too happy with alternative investments and commodities and whatnot.
+Eric Crittenden: From 2009 to current, you've had really high growth and low inflation, and that's the best-case scenario for stocks and it's a pretty good scenario for bonds, which is why people are invested in stocks and bonds and not too happy with alternative investments and commodities and whatnot.

 In a period of time like the '70s, it was radically different, stocks did very poorly in real terms with a couple of 50% declines, so you had a lost decade, more than a lost decade, and bonds did very poorly as well because interest rates went from 3% up to about 18%.
 In real terms, bonds did tragically bad and stocks did pretty bad at the same time.